hydroshare/hydroshare/docs/DesignDocs/metadig-fair-suite-comparison.md

 - `resource.distributionContact.present` / `resource.distributionContactIdentifier.present`

 These are the easiest to justify because they build on existing resource-level metadata and mostly need better serialization.

-`resource.publisher.present` / `resource.publisherIdentifier.present` should also be treated as a quick win for published resources because the publisher is fixed to CUAHSI and can be emitted with the ROR identifier.

 **Medium effort**